 Make the Meatballs

-- Keep the minced beef out of the freezer and allow to thaw.
+- If you've bought fresh minced meat, you're ready to go.
+Else, keep the minced beef (or veal) out of the freezer and allow to thaw.

 - Finely chop the onions, green chilies, ginger and garlic or use a mixer-grinder.